Exploiting Intrinsic Kinematic Null Space for Supernumerary Robotic Limbs Control: Intrinsic Kinematic Null Space Control

-In this work, according to the definition of kinematic kernel in robotics, the redundancy of the human body, i.e. the fact that there are more degrees of freedom than those required for a certain task ($\textit{n}-\textit{r}$), is exploited to control an additional degree of actuation.
-Adapting the concept of robotic kernel to the human body is not a straightforward operation: differently from a serial robotic manipulator, humans have more than one end-effector (\iec hands and foots) and can perform multiple tasks at the same time.
-Thus, for identifying the exploitable degrees of freedom it is necessary to specify which is the considered end-effector and, consequently, the task we refer to.
-From this perspective, considering the kinematic space of the whole body, we can make a distinction between two types of kernel space: \begin{itemize} \item[\textit{i)}] Explicit Kinematic Kernel (EKK); \item[\textit{ii)}] Implicit Kinematic Kernel (IKK). \end{itemize}

-Considering a task to be accomplished, velocities of joints which are not involved in such a task belong to the first category, whereas the latter refers only to joints directly employed in the task.
-For instance, grabbing a box with two hands involves joints of shoulders, upper arms, forearms, and wrists.
-Motions of all the other joints (\egc knees and ankles) are in the Explicit Kinematic Kernel space.
-On the contrary, the motion of the joints of shoulders, upper arms, forearms, and wrists which does not generate velocities of the hand belongs to the Implicit Kinematic Kernel space.
+Considering the kinematic space of the whole human body, the kinematic null space is defined by the set of joint velocities that do not produce any hand (or foot) velocity in the given configuration of the natural limb.
+Once the task to be accomplished is identified, we distinguish between: \begin{itemize} \item[\textit{i)}] Extrinsic Kinematic Null Space (EKNS); \item[\textit{ii)}] Intrinsic Kinematic Null Space (IKNS). \end{itemize} The kinematic null space of joints which are not involved in such a task belongs to the first category, whereas the IKNS refers only to joints directly employed in the task.
+For instance, grabbing a box with two hands directly involves joints of shoulders, upper arms, forearms, and wrists, which are all considered for the IKNS computation.
+The kinematic null space of all the other joints (e.g., knees and ankles) is the EKNS.